Capital Projects & Asset Management Department

 The Lheidli T’enneh Capital Projects and Asset Management Department is responsible for developing, improving, and managing all tangible capital assets.This department keeps track of all assets and manages the operation and maintenance (O&M) activities.
 Through Asset Management Plan (AMP) all groups of assets are managed over their full lifecycles in order to deliver according to the standard of service.

 Capital and special projects are selected by Chief and Council.
 These projects are vital to the community and Band members.
 These tend to be large in scope and require clear coordination between the different departments and groups involved.
-This includes securing and verifying funding, tendering contractors, monitoring work progress, and reporting afterwards.
-With proper planning and preparation however, the processes involved are achieved efficiently and effectively by Capital & Special Projects Department, and funded by Indigenous Services Canada (ISC).
+Project Management of such projects is done through this department at Lheidli T’enneh.

 A capital project is a new construction, expansion, renovation, or replacement project for an existing facility.
 Most common examples are infrastructure, buildings, and roads, important parts of a community which are integral to the services provided to the community members.
-These projects often involve different departments, like Lands, Housing, or Finance.
+Management of such projects often involve coordination with different departments, like Lands, Housing, Finance.

 Fundamentally, assets exist to provide services to our community.
 Managing Lheidli T’enneh assets to deliver those services is asset management.
 In order to have sustainable, resilient community that will thrive now, and for future generations, ensuring appropriate asset management (AM) efforts is essential.

 At this point, asset types include, but are not solely limited to, tangible capital assets such as buildings, engineering structures, roads, parks, IT network and equipment, water and wastewater systems, vehicles; are gradually being brought into AM practice.
 Intangible assets such as land, software, data, natural resources and intellectual property not associated with TCA are managed though appropriate individual department as this moment.